RetinueAI/Raven/README.md

 ## Description

 Raven is a deep learning model designed for token-level classification tasks in natural language processing (NLP).
-It leverages the power of pre-trained BERT models combined with additional neural network layers to classify each token in a given text into one of several predefined classes.
+It leverages pre-trained BERT models combined with additional neural network layers to classify each token in a given text into one of several predefined classes.
 The model is particularly suited for tasks requiring fine-grained analysis of text, such as named entity recognition, part-of-speech tagging, or segment classification.
+The model is specifically created as a part a deciding the next steps for our AI agent Mimir.

 ## Dataset